EXPLAINER: Russia-backed rebels a thorn in Ukraine’s side | WTOP News

 Many Ukrainians see it as a betrayal of national interests and its implementation has stalled.

-The Minsk document helped end full-scale fighting, but the situation has remained tense and regular skirmishes have continued along the tense line of contact.
+The Minsk document helped end full-scale fighting, but the situation has remained tense and regular skirmishes have continued.

-With the Minsk deal effectively stalled, Moscow’s hope to use rebel regions to directly influence Ukraine’s politics has failed, but the frozen conflict has drained Kyiv’s resources and effectively stymied its goal of joining NATO — which is enshrined in the Ukrainian constitution.
+With the Minsk deal stalled, Moscow’s hope to use rebel regions to directly influence Ukraine’s politics has failed but the frozen conflict has drained Kyiv’s resources and effectively stymied its goal of joining NATO — which is enshrined in the Ukrainian constitution.

 EFFORTS TO REVIVE PEACE DEAL

-Amid soaring tensions over the Russian troop concentration near Ukraine, France and Germany have undertaken renewed efforts to encourage compliance with the 2015 deal, in the hope that it could help defuse the standoff.
+Amid soaring tensions over the Russian troop concentration near Ukraine, France and Germany embarked on renewed efforts to encourage compliance with the 2015 deal, in hopes that it could help defuse the current standoff.

 More AP coverage of the Ukraine crisis: https://apnews.com/hub/russia-ukraine